vircadia/vircadia-metaverse/docs/API-Domains.md

 Delete the specified domain.

-The requestor must supply an account token of an administrator.
+The requestor must supply an account token of either an administrator or the sponsor account for the domain.